 # 5: Change migrated data (if needed)

-Occasionally, you possibly want to make different catalog structure, sales rules, CMS pages, etc. to your Magento 2 store after migration.
+Occasionally, you possibly want to make different catalog structures, sales rules, CMS pages, etc. to your Magento 2 store after migration.
 In this case, it is crucial to practice caution while working through manual data changes.
 Mistakes will create errors in the followed data migration step.

 For instance, a product crossed out from Magento 2: the one that has been bought on your live Magento 1 store and which is not available anymore in your Magento 2 store.
-Transferring data about such purchase might cause an error while running the Data Migration Tool in Delta mode.
+Transferring data about such purchases might cause an error while running the Data Migration Tool in Delta mode.